RULES AND REGULATIONS

 11.1.1 Backflow Definition

-Backflow is when the water in your pipes (the pipes after the water meter) goes backwards (the opposite direction from normal flow).
-There are two situations that can cause a backflow condition.
-“Back Pressure” – a pressure greater than the supply pressure that may cause backflow.
-(High-pressure boiler or pressure washer) “Back Siphonage”– the creation of a backflow as a result of negative pressure.
+Backflow is when the water in the pipes after the water meter goes backwards (the opposite direction from normal flow).
+There are two situations that can cause a backflow condition: “Back Pressure” – a pressure greater than the supply pressure that may cause backflow.
+(High-pressure boiler or pressure washer) “Back Siphonage” – the creation of a backflow as a result of negative pressure.
 (Water main break or use of fire hydrants)

 11.1.2 Backflow Conditions

-- There is piping for conveying liquids or gases other than potable water which is under pressure and is installed or operated in a manner which could cause a cross connection.
+b) Piping for conveying liquids or gases other than potable water is under pressure and is installed or operated in a manner which could cause a cross connection.

-- There is intricate plumbing which makes it impractical to determine if a cross connection exists.
+c) Intricate plumbing makes it impractical to determine if a cross connection exists.

-- There is a fire service, irrigation service, unless it’s a recycling of the water in the house.
+d) There is a fire service or irrigation service that doesn’t involve recycling of the water in the house.

-- Domestic service two inches or larger in size exists.
+e) Domestic service lines are two (2) inches or larger

-- The building is more than two stories or higher than thirty feet above the water main.
+f) The building is more than two (2) stories or higher than thirty (30) feet above the water main.

 11.1.3 Backflow Assembly Requirement